Functions are blocks of code that can be defined once and then called multiple times at any time.

 In this case, the greet

-Once a function has been declared, it can be called at any time using its name, followed by the parameters to be passed in parentheses.
+Once a function has been declared, it can be called at any time using its name, followed by the parameters you want to pass in parentheses.

 Continuing with the previous example, to call the greet